vekp/3d-printing/README.md

     <figcaption>3D printed articulated Crystal Dragon, gifted to Tiana during her stay at RCH</figcaption>
 </figure>

-Music has always been important to Tiana.
-My mother-in-law is a piano teacher, and has been teaching Tiana online from Japan for years.
-Tiana had also been playing violin since grade 2 with her violin teacher Hilary.
 We were fortunate to be involved in the music therapy program at RCH, and Tiana always looked forward to her twice-weekly sessions.
 Her music therapist Jo even allowed us to borrow a keyboard so Tiana could play anytime in her room.
 Although I had to help by playing the left hand parts for her, it meant so much for her to be able to continue with it during her stay.

 <figure>
     <img src="assets/img/music_therapy.png" alt="Five people playing various musical instruments"/>